radicalloop/coding-styleguide/php/README.md

     ```

 - **Namespace and use Declarations**
-    There MUST be one blank line after the namespace declaration.
+    There must be one blank line after the namespace declaration.
-    There MUST be one blank line after the use block.
+    There must be one blank line after the use block.

     ```php
     <?php